 Frequently Asked Questions

 Yes, we do.
-US investors can invest either in a private fund or in their own individual Separately Managed Account at Fidelity.
+US investors can invest either in a private fund or in their own individual Separately Managed Account at a Top 3 US Brokerage.
 We can handle both taxable investments and tax advantaged accounts, such as IRAs.
 If you are not sure whether the fund or an SMA would be more appropriate for you, please click here for the relative benefits of each.

 Non-US investors from certain jurisdictions can invest in our private off-shore fund.
 For all our products, we charge a 0.12% per annum management fee, which is inclusive of all operating expenses, and we charge no incentive or other fees.

-For our US private fund, the minimum investment is $2mm, for our Separately Managed Accounts at Fidelity the minimum is $300k, and for our offshore private fund, the minimum is $1mm.
+For our US private fund, the minimum investment is $2mm, for our Separately Managed Accounts at a Top 3 US Brokerage the minimum is $300k, and for our offshore private fund, the minimum is $1mm.

 We hold assets with the following institutions for each of our products.